Top Ten Haunted Places in Honolulu

 Morgan’s Corner is now abandoned and not a single remains.
 At night the unexplained stories surrounding this place come alive and leap at passerby’s throats.
 Turn your hair white apparitions; unexplained sounds; spine-tingling screams; the perpetual feeling of someone cutting the rug on your grave.

 Natives believe that Wilder never left… and that her two malefactors, those knaves, also haunt the area.
+For those brave enough to uncover their stories, Oahu ghost tours offer the perfect opportunity to explore this eerie legend and many others across the island.

 8. Nuuanu Pali Lookout